riyaarya/commonInfo/JavaTest.md

 2: what is the meaning of polymorphism?

 3: what is function overloading?
+Functon overloading  is polymosrphsihm concept in which there may be number of function with same name but they are invoked based on parameter passed to them.
+For example the abive two function have same name sum but one sums the two integere values and second gives sum of three.

 4: what is function overriding?
+Overridding is a polymorphism concept in which subclass has  function with same name  as like super class.
+But when we inherit the supar class method gets overridden by subclass method.

+examople see this

+class  car
+{
+    public void cartypeprint()
+   {
+ system.out.println(“Car Audi”);
+   }
+}
+class vehicle extends car
+{

+  public void cartypeprint()
+    {
+    system.out.println(“Car BMW”);
+}
+}

+now if we create the object of class vehicle and we call cartypeprint it will print  “Car BMW”

 5: What is inheritance?